 Hiya!
-I’m Cheryl, and I’m so happy you’re here!
+Call me Cheryl.
+I’m so happy you’re here!

-The recipes you will find here are healthy, affordable, simple, and incredibly tasty!
-Get ready to embrace a deliciously balanced approach to food!
+The recipes you’ll find here are healthy, simple, and incredibly tasty!
+So if you’re into that, join the community, and together, let’s embrace a deliciously balanced approach to food!

 My Story & The Real Food Geek

 Can you relate to that feeling of being out of control around food?
-Those dreaded cravings that dictate your food choices all the livelong day!
+Those dreaded cravings that dictate your food choices all the live long day!
 Well, I’ve been there.
 For as long as I can remember, I’ve struggled with food.
-I was stuck in an endless cycle of restriction and binge eating, and I felt miserable.
+I was miserable, stuck in an endless cycle of restriction and binge eating.

-Eventually, I decided enough was enough—no more dieting.
-Instead of jumping on the next restrictive diet trend, I’d go back to basics and start recreating healthier versions of my favorite meals.
-I soon realized that healthy eating needn’t be bland, expensive or complicated.
+Desperate to take back control of my health I decided no more dieting.
+Instead of jumping on the next restrictive diet trend, I’d return to basics and start recreating healthier versions of my favorite meals.
+I soon realized that healthy eating needn’t be bland, expensive, or complicated.
 Healthy meals could be incredibly delicious, affordable, and easy to prepare.

 Finally, I’d found a way to eat healthily without sacrificing the flavors I love, and I wanted the same for others as well.
 That’s when I started sharing my real food recipes online, and The Real Food Geek was born.